 C.1 Research Hypotheses

-Level of knowledge about homosexuality will be (a) positively associated with perception of benefits of LG parenting, and (b) negatively associated with negative beliefs about LG parenting.
+Level of knowledge about homosexuality will be (a) positively associated with the perception of benefits of LG parenting, and (b) negatively associated with negative beliefs about LG parenting.

 Level of acquaintance with LG individuals will be (a) positively associated with knowledge about homosexuality, perception of benefits of LG parenting, skills competence, and practice behaviors; and (b) negatively associated with negative beliefs about LG parenting.